This post may contain affiliate links. Read my full disclosure policy.

 Instructions

 - Strain over a large bowl, reserving stock and meat.
 Let cool.
-With your fingers, separate meat from the bones, discarding the bones, and breaking up the meat into smaller bite size pieces.
+With your fingers, separate meat from the bones, discarding the bones, and breaking up the meat into smaller bite-size pieces.
 You should have 1-2 cups of chicken meat left.
-With your fingers, double and triple check for small bones.
+With your fingers, double and triple-check for small bones.

 - In a heavy bottom pot, sauté onion in oil, over medium heat until tender, about 5 minutes.
 Add garlic, celery and carrots.
 Once celery is tender add in the chicken stock and the chicken meat.
 Toast your Coriander seeds and crush them and add them to the soup along with lemon zest.
 Bring to a simmer.

 - Add Orzo and let simmer uncovered stirring occasionally for about 10-15 minutes.
 At this point soup will still seem pretty brothy, but it will thicken up.
 Once the orzo is cooked through, add a 1/4 C chopped fresh dill and juice from one lemon.
-Taste and add more salt and lemon to taste.
-You want to taste the lemon!
-Serve in a bowls with a dollop of sour cream and a sprig of fresh dill.

 Notes